Read our guidelines on the presentation of your thesis

 In some cases, your thesis may be made up of a series of more or less independent research papers.
 Your thesis must, however, explain the relationship of these papers to one another.
-If you intend to include publications in your thesis familiarise yourself with the requirements outlined on the Inclusion of publications page.
+If you intend to include publications in your thesis familiarise yourself with the requirements outlined on the inclusion of publications page below.

 According to discipline, your original contribution to knowledge may include critical, experimental, theoretical or creative components.

 Nearly all candidates find that the actual writing of a thesis takes much longer than expected.
 The preparation of a first draft may seem the most difficult part of the work, but its transformation into the final version for submission can also be a slow process.

 To make things easier for yourself, write your ideas up as you go and let your supervisor read them.
 The more material you have in draft form, the easier the final write-up task will be.
 You will also develop a style that is appropriate for a doctorate.

 Remember that your supervisors are there to advise you on the writing of your thesis.